RigNet: Repetitive Image Guided Network for Depth Completion: Related Work

 \textbf{Repetitive learning models.} To extract more accurate and abundant feature representations, many approaches~\cite{ren2015faster,cai2018cascade,liu2020cbnet,qiao2021detectors} propose to repeatedly stack similar components.
 For example, PANet \cite{liu2018path} adds an extra bottom-up path aggregation which is similar with its former top-down feature pyramid network (FPN).
 NAS-FPN \cite{ghiasi2019fpn} and BiFPN \cite{tan2020efficientdet} conduct repetitive blocks to sufficiently encode discriminative image semantics for object detection.
-FCFRNet \cite{liu2021fcfr} argues that the feature extraction in one-stage frameworks are insufficient.
-They formulate the depth completion as a two-stage learning task, where the output of the sparse-to-coarse stage is transported to the coarse-to-fine stage to produce the final prediction.
-Such two-stage model can be regarded as a special case of the repetitive design.
+FCFRNet \cite{liu2021fcfr} argues that the feature extraction in one-stage frameworks is insufficient, and thus proposes a two-stage model, which can be regarded as a special case of the repetitive design.
 On this basis, PENet \cite{hu2020PENet} further improves its performance by utilizing confidence maps and varietal CSPN++.
 Different from these methods, in our image branch we first conduct repetitive CNNs units to produce clearer guidance in multi-scale layers.
 Then in our depth branch we perform repetitive guidance module to generate structure-detailed depth.